 Clean house every once in a while

-You know that deep-breath feeling when you clean a messy area?
+Do you know that deep-breath feeling when you clean a messy area?
 Well, try to feel the same way in your organization.
-Every once in awhile clean your house.
-Are there processes, procedures, policies, accountabilities, etc. that can be eliminated, combined, rearranged and ultimately simplified?
+Every once in a while clean your house.
+Are there processes, procedures, policies, accountabilities, etc. that can be eliminated, combined, rearranged, and ultimately simplified?
 Organizations get messy and complicated, and it takes a good cleaning to bring it back to a level of simplicity and Zen!

 Decentralize organizations with standards